Edith Baird: Chess composition

 In the mid 1880s, Baird started composing chess problems and within a few years had gained a reputation in the field.
 In 1888, she took third prize in a Sheffield chess-composition tournament, the first of over two dozen subsequent prizes.
 Her most celebrated success came in 1893 when she won an international chess-composition tournament against a number of the most notable chess composers of the day.
 She became the most prolific composer of chess problems in the world, with over 2000 problems to her credit.
 These were published in newspapers such as the Times of London.
 Some of these are still considered sound, many are considered elegant, and some are novelties such as letter problems, in which chess pieces have to form the shapes of letters.

 Baird published two books of her problems: Seven Hundred Chess Problems (1902) and The Twentieth Century Retractor (1907).
 The first book took her 14 years to complete.

-As a chess player herself, Baird won the Sussex Ladies Championship in 1897 and a silver medal in the tournament three times.
+As a chess player, Baird won the Sussex Ladies Championship in 1897 and a silver medal in the tournament three times.